yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 In this type of example, the Service Grid is responsible for making sure that one hundred Processing Units are deployed into the Service Grid cloud.
 Once the SLA is breached, (for example, if a machine which contains a Processing Unit fails), the Service Grid is responsible for re-provisioning all the Processing Units previously deployed on this machine into other Grid Service Containers (see definition below), in other available machines.

-{% info %} Note: The logical separation between multiple Service Grid instances is defined by a Lookup Group.
+{% infosign %} Note: The logical separation between multiple Service Grid instances is defined by a Lookup Group.
 A lookup group is a logical name associated with each Service Grid component.
 This is the prime way of separating between multiple Service Grid clusters run on the same network.

 ## Grid Service Agent (GSA)